-The Federal Bureau of Investigation has its own "dream team" of special operators trained to save the lives of hostages and respond to terror attacks.
+The Federal Bureau of Investigation, or FBI, has its own “dream team” of special operators trained to save the lives of hostages and respond to terror attacks.

 It’s called the Hostage Rescue Team.
 With the memory of a terrorist attack at the 1972 Olympics in Munich, and Los Angeles selected to host the games in 1984, U.S. officials realized they had no dedicated counterterrorism force that could respond to such an event.